 Encounter first-hand how the Nazis systematically destroyed that life

-Warsaw for 4 nights – Welcome Dinner, Jewish Historical Sites, Jewish Ghetto & Two Nazi Camps
+Warsaw for 4 nights – Welcome Dinner and Orientation, Jewish Historical Sites, 2 Nazi Death Camps

-Krakow for 3 nights – Oskar Schindler’s Factory Museum, Krakow ghetto, Jewish Quarter
+Krakow for 4 nights – Oskar Schindler’s Factory, Jewish Historical Sites, Wieliczka Salt Mine

-Since participants will be coming from different cities, everyone is encouraged to book their own flights to arrive in Warsaw no later than the afternoon of Tuesday, 8/13, and to leave Krakow no sooner than the afternoon of Saturday, 8/24.
-(If you want to fly from MSP, JoAnn can arrange that.)
+Since participants will be coming from different cities, and some may want to arrive sooner and/or stay later than the duration of the tour, participants are encouraged to book their own flights to arrive in Warsaw no later than the afternoon of Sunday, 8/2, and to leave Krakow no sooner than the morning of Thursday, 8/13.
+If you want to fly from Minneapolis, you can join a group led by JoAnn Magnuson, departing on Saturday, 8/1.

 Arrive in Warsaw, Poland’s capital